Parag-code/Movie-Recommendation-System/README.md

 How It Works

+Data Loading:

-Data Loading: The dataset is read using pandas.
+The dataset is read using pandas.

-Preprocessing: Data cleaning and preparation steps are applied to ensure consistency.

-Feature Engineering: Key features are extracted and transformed into a format suitable for analysis.

-Modeling: The system uses cosine similarity to compute and rank movie recommendations.

-Visualization: Insights are presented using visual tools like seaborn and matplotlib.
+Ensures the data is correctly loaded for further processing.

+Preprocessing:

+Handles missing or inconsistent data.

+Formats data to make it suitable for analysis.

+Feature Engineering:

+Extracts critical attributes like genres, keywords, or actors.

+Transforms text data into numerical features using vectorization techniques like CountVectorizer.

+Modeling:

+Computes cosine similarity scores to find movies similar to a given input.

+Sorts and ranks movies based on similarity scores to generate recommendations.

+Visualization:

+Generates plots to showcase genre distributions or similarity relationships.

+Provides insights into recommendation logic through graphical representations.

 Requirements